 Add Wireless Devices or Computers to Your Network

 Choose either the manual or the WPS method to add wireless devices and other equipment to your wireless network.
-See Guest Networks on page 38 for instructions on how to set up a guest network.
+See Guest Networks on page 37 for instructions for how to set up a guest network.

 Manual Method